MadLittleMods/postcss-css-variables/README.md

 </div>
 ```

 This spec deviation is intentional, as there's nothing this tool can do about that. [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) avoids this problem entirely by restricting itself to just the `:root` selector.
-This is because the developers there would prefer to not support a feature instead of supporting it almost-correct like what this plugin does.
+This is because the developers there would prefer to not support a feature instead of supporting it almost-correctly like what this plugin does.

 # Options